Derbyshire Dales and the High Peak Trail

 Peak District Mountain Bike Route Guide

 1. The ride starts in Sparklow car park on the High Peak Trail, just off the A515, 6.5 miles south east of Buxton (GR128659).
-Leave the car park using the entrance at the road and turn right to climb to the junction with the A515.
-Turn left onto the A515 and ride for about 1/2mile to the ‘Bull’i’th’Thorn’ pub on the right.
-Turn right onto the double track just before the pub and follow it down to a crossroad.
-Go straight across the junction then follow the track as it bears right and descends to a junction just after some cottages on the left (GR149670).
+Leave the car park using the exit to the road.
+Turn right and climb the road to where it ends at a junction with the A515.
+Turn left onto the A515 and climb the road to the next junction, with a track on the right between two buildings.
+Turn right and descend gently ahead, first going past a farm then between the stone walls, until it comes to a crossroad junction.
+Go straight across the junction and follow the track as it bears right then descends to a junction with a lane just after some cottages on the left (GR149670).

-3. Turn left and descend the double track to a gate in the bottom of the dip.
+3. Turn left and descend the double track to a gate on the right in the bottom of the dip.
 Go right, through the gate, and descend the grassy trail along the dry stone wall on the right.
-Go right through a small gate in the wall, directly after a wall coming down from the right hand side of the dale.
-After the gate turn left and continue following the wall, now on the left, into Deep Dale.
-The track becomes a tricky slow speed descent needing skill and balance to negotiate the rocks and mud.
+Keep following the trail ahead until it comes to a small gate in a dry stone wall (GR160691).
+Go through the gate then turn left to start the Deep Dale descent.
+The muddy and rocky track heads straight down the dale in the direction of the wall on the left.
+With off camber sections and slippery limestone the descent needs skill and balance to negotiate successfully.
 If it’s wet the stream can join the trail at points making it even more difficult.
-Near the bottom of Deep Dale follow the track right and climb a short way between the bushes.
-The track then descends through a tight left hand bend and becomes rocky before reaching a stream, with a fence straight ahead.
-Turn right and follow the coarse of the stream, keeping to the right, and pick up a vague trail that crosses the field diagonally to a small gate in the opposite right hand corner (GR171703).
+Near the bottom of Deep Dale follow the track right up a short climb between the bushes before descending through a tight left hand bend that becomes rocky before reaching a stream (in the wet), with a fence straight ahead.
+Turn right and follow the rocky course of the stream, keeping to the right.
+The track then emerges from the trees into a field.
+Bear right and follow the vague trail diagonally across the field to a small gate in the opposite right hand corner (GR171703).

-4. After the gate turn left and follow the A6 up Taddington Dale.
+4. Go through the gate then turn left and follow the A6 up Taddington Dale.
 Climb the main road through a number of bends to a junction with a lane on the right, signed to Brushfield, on a left hand bend just after a layby on the left (GR157714).
 Be careful here as the A6 is pretty busy and there is not much visibility around the bend.
-Climb the lane through a right hand hairpin and then a left hand bend to Brushfield.
-Where the lane turns left again go straight on through a gate to the cottages (GR159715).
+Turn right and climb the lane.
+Go around a right hand hairpin and then continue climbing through a left hand bend to a gated junction at the first row of cottages of Brushfield (GR159715).

-7. Turn right and follow the lane for just under 2 miles through the stunning scenery of Miller’s Dale, all the way to the village at the junction with the main road (GR141734).
-Turn right onto the main road then almost immediately turn left up the steep lane.
-Not far up the climb turn left onto the track signposted as the Limestone Way.
-Follow this track as it bears right and climbs to a farm.
-Go straight on into the farm then at the far side of the yard turn left through a gate.
-Climb the double track past a track on the left then through a right hand bend and on to a gated junction at the top (GR138745).
-After the gate turn left and follow the double track to a crossroad junction at a house (GR137752).
+7. Turn right and follow the lane for just under 2 miles through the stunning scenery of Miller’s Dale, to where it ends at a junction with the main road in the village (GR141734).
+Turn right and follow the main road to the next junction almost immediately after.
+Turn left and climb the very steep lane to a junction with a track on the left signposted as the Limestone Way (GR142734).
+Turn sharp left then climb the track as it bears right to a farm.
+Go straight ahead into the farm then at the far side of the yard turn left to a gate.
+Go through the gate then climb the double track to a junction with a track on the left.
+Follow the double track ahead that soon bears turns right and continues climbing.
+Continue climbing the track ahead for some time until it reaches a gated junction at the top (GR138745).
+After the gate turn left and follow the double track to where it ends at a crossroad junction by a house (GR137752).

 8. Turn left and descend the lane through Monk’s Dale.
-Bear left then right to climb out of the Dale.
-At the end of the right hand bend go through a gate on the left, signposted for the Pennine Bridleway (GR129752).
-Climb straight on through the field in the direction of the signpost to a dry stone wall.
-Turn right at the wall and continue climbing to a gate in the top left hand corner of the field.
+Bear left then right through the dip at the bottom then climb a short way up the lane to a gated junction with a track on the left, signposted for the Pennine Bridleway (GR129752).
+Turn left through the gate then climb straight ahead diagonally across the field.
+At the wall on the opposite side of the field turn right and continue climbing to a gate.
 After the gate climb the muddy and rocky singletrack between the dry stone walls.
-Near the top of the climb follow the track right.
-The track then jinks left then right followed by a right then left, through a gate, before descending to a junction with a road in the village of Wormhill (GR122745).
+At a junction near the top go ahead, then bear right to follow the track between the walls.
+The track goes through a couple of bends before coming to a gate.
+After the gate descend the track until it ends at a junction with a road in the village of Wormhill (GR122745).

 9. Turn right onto the road then almost immediately left into Old Hall Farm.
-Follow the concrete paving around the left of the farmhouse to a gate.
-Go straight on through the gate and descend, with the dry stone wall on the right, to the next gate.
-After the gate continue straight on until there is the choice of two fields ahead.
-Enter the field on the right and continue straight on, following the dry stone wall on the left, to a gate in the bottom corner of the field.
-Go through the gate and follow the double track to the lane at the houses (GR111746).
+Climb the concrete track straight on through the farm to a gate at the top.
+Go through the gate then descend the grassy double track ahead, which can be very muddy in the wet.
+Follow the stone wall on the right to the next gate.
+After the gate continue ahead until there is the choice of two fields ahead.
+Enter the field on the right and continue straight on, following the dry stone wall now on the left, to a gate in the bottom corner of the field.
+Go through the gate and follow the double track to where it ends at a lane at the houses (GR111746).

-12. Go ahead and slightly left and follow the dirt track to a gate.
-After the gate go straight on to cut diagonally across the field to a gate in the dry stone wall on the other side.
+13. Go straight on and follow the dirt track to a gate.
+After the gate go straight ahead and cross the field diagonally to a gate in the dry stone wall on the other side.
 Go through the gate and head in the same direction to cut diagonally across this second field towards the power lines and a small gate in the dry stone wall ahead.
 After the small gate follow the grassy singletrack along the edge of Deep Dale (a different one) on the left.
-The track soon descends into the Dale where it becomes rocky.
-Turn left at the bottom to a gate at the junction of Deep Dale, Back Dale and Horseshoe Dale (GR096707).
-Go through the gate and turn left then right to climb the wide grassy track along the bottom of Horseshoe Dale.
+The track soon descends into Deep Dale, where it becomes rocky.
+At the bottom turn left to a gate at the junction of Deep Dale, Back Dale and Horseshoe Dale (GR096707).
+Go through the gate then turn left on the grassy track then right to gently climb the wide grassy track along the bottom of Horseshoe Dale.
 There are little rock sections on the way up to keep things interesting.
-Near the end the track bears left then right to a farm.
-Go straight on through the wooden gate and on to the road (GR098698).
+Near the end the track comes to a small gate ahead at a farm.
+Go straight on through the gate then at the far side of the buildings turn left and climb a short way to the road (GR098698).

-13. Turn left and follow the road to a junction on a left hand bend (GR102699).
+14. Continue straight ahead along the road and climb to a junction on a left hand bend at the top (GR102699).
 Go straight on to leave the main road and head towards Chelmorton.
-At the following crossroad go straight on then follow the road as it climbs left then right, past a lane on the left, to a four-way junction at the top (GR119697).
+At the following crossroad junction go straight on.
+After a while the road climbs left then right, past a lane on the left, to a four-way junction at the top (GR119697).
 Turn right and climb the double track.
 The track soon flattens off and undulates across the top of the hill to a junction with a lane, after roughly 1 mile.
-At the junction go left to the junction at the A515 (GR113676).
+Turn left and follow the lane to a junction at the A515 (GR113676).